 The Froebel Trust supported the development of these short courses and the training of a group of Travelling Froebel Tutors endorsed to deliver them.
-Early Education has been commissioned to manage the delivery of the courses on behalf of the Froebel Trust.

-They were designed in response to requests from practitioners in early childhood education for short, practically focused local courses supporting them in understanding, studying and implementing a Froebelian approach to their work in group settings (schools, daycare, playgroups, children centres etc) and home settings (childminders, parents, grandparents etc).
+They are designed in response to requests from practitioners in early childhood education for short, practically focused local courses supporting them in understanding, studying and implementing a Froebelian approach to their work in group settings (schools, daycare, playgroups, children centres etc) and home settings (childminders, parents, grandparents etc).